NGC 3184

-NGC 3184, the Little Pinwheel Galaxy, is a spiral galaxy approximately 40 million light-years away in the constellation Ursa Major.
+NGC 3184, also known as The Little Pinwheel Galaxy, is an unbarred spiral galaxy approximately 40 million light-years away in the constellation Ursa Major.
+Its name comes from its resemblance to the Pinwheel Galaxy.
+It was discovered by German-British astronomer William Herschel on 18 March 1787.
 It has two HII regions named NGC 3180 and NGC 3181.

-NGC 3184 houses a high abundance of heavy elements and SN 1999gi, a magnitude 14 Type II supernova detected on December 9, 1999.
-Other supernovae in NGC 3184 include 1921B (mag 13.5), 1921C (mag 11) and 1937F (mag 13.5).
+NGC 3184 houses a high abundance of heavy elements.
 The blue color of its spiral arms comes mostly from relatively few bright young blue stars.
 The bright stars that highlight the arms were created in huge density waves that circle the center.

 Structure

 NGC 3184 has two prominent spiral arms.
 They have constant pitch angles, which makes them both symmetrical.

+Supernovae and astronomical transients

+Six supernovae and astronomical transients have been observed in NGC 3184: